ekwan/PyPlate/docs/source/markdown/API.md

 - `remove(what)` -> `Container`:
   - Creates a new Container, removing substances.
 Defaults to removing all liquids.
 - `dilute(solute, concentration, solvent, new_name)` -> `Container`
-  - Creates a new diluted solution with respect to `solute`
+  - Creates a new diluted solution with respect to `solute`, using the entire contents of the current container.
   - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - Name of new container is optionally set to `new_name`
 - `fill_to(solvent, quantity)` -> `Container`